 And there is a time when Jesus said nothing about a woman’s love life.
 That time was with the woman who had the alabaster box.
 The towns whore who Jesus did not rebuke but again protected as she lavished his head with oil and his feet with her perfume.
 He found delight in her presence.

 Jesus found delight in the whores presence.
 Sit with that church folk.

 As I see it, there isn’t any conflict in my writings…just deep critical thinking and the sharpened sword needed to behead patriarchy.

-One story, one thought, one Tweet at a time.
+One story and one thought at a time.